NLeSC/Massive-PotreeConverter/README.md

 ### Optional steps

 - Index and sort the raw data (we consider raw data the data before the 2D tiling).
-Use `sort_index_tiles.py`.
+Use `mpc-sort-index`.

 - Fill a DB with the extents of the files in the raw data